ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/configuring_theme.md

   * `edit_me`: Enable the 'propose an edit on this page' button.
   * `open_issue`: Enable the 'open an issue on this page' button.
   * `history`: Enable the 'history of this page' button.
-* headings: Change the subtitles of the page sections that are automatically generated `related-pages`: Default: Related pages `resource-table-all`: Default: Tools and resources on this page `affiliation-tiles-page`: Default: Affiliations `contributor-minitiles-page`: Default: Contributors
+* headings: Change the subtitles or collapse the page sections that are automatically generated `related-pages`: Default: Related pages `resource-table-all`: Default: Tools and resources on this page `resource-table-all-collapse`: Make the tools and resources table collapsed like the other sections.
+Default: False `affiliation-tiles-page`: Default: Affiliations `contributor-minitiles-page`: Default: Contributors
 * toc: Settings related to the table of contents.